purtuga/dom-data-bind/README.md

 # dom-data-bind

 Tiny and supper simple way to bind data to DOM elements.
-Inspired by VueJS's templating system, which when combined with the [Observables](https://github.com/purtuga/observables) library, provide similar "auto-update-view-as-data-changes" functionality.
+Inspired by VueJS's templating system, which when combined with the [Observables](https://github.com/purtuga/observables) library, provides similar "auto-update-view-as-data-changes" (reactivity) functionality.

 [See Todo app demo](http://jsbin.com/qisojaveme/2)